Little Green Light is a cloud-based donor management system for fundraisers.

 And, while a great appeal letter is important, it won’t do any good unless your letter reaches the right people who are inspired to give, so…

 Running your data through the National Change of Address Registry (NCOA) helps you maintain up-to-date addresses for your contacts and saves you from having to manually update addresses in your database.
 NCOA contains the names and addresses of permanent change-of-address records from individuals, families, and businesses who have filed a change of address with the United States Postal Service.
 Take advantage of this service at least a month or two ahead of your appeal mail date so you can ensure that the letters are sent to your donors’ and prospects’ most up-to-date addresses.
-Many printers offer this service for nonprofits, or you can use Little Green Light’s service if you have an account with us.
+Many printers offer this service for nonprofits.

 When was the last time your donors heard from your organization?
 If you haven’t engaged with donors since you sent a thank you letter for their gift to last year’s appeal, they may not feel inclined to respond to your appeal this year.
 If this is the case, you need to prioritize communicating with these constituents.
 Put together an update thanking them again for their support and sharing clear examples of what their gift has made possible so far this year.
 Make sure your donors feel appreciated and informed so they’ll be inspired to contribute to your next appeal.